 It is essential to monitor the learning progress of each candidate through continuous app and regular assessment.
 It not only helps teachers to evaluate students, but also students to evaluate themselves.

-The monitoring be done by the staff of the department^ participation of students in various teaching / learning activities.
-It may be structured assessment be done using checklists that assess various aspects.
+The monitoring be done by the staff of the department' participation of students in various teaching aspects.
 Checklists are given in Section IV.